George A. Olah

 intro

-Hydrocarbons for the 21st Century – The Work of the Loker Hydrocarbon Research Institute
+Hydrocarbons for the 21st century – The work of the Loker Hydrocarbon Research Institute

 by George A. Olah

-1994 Nobel Laureate in Chemistry
+1994 Nobel Prize laureate in chemistry

 Hydrocarbons derived from petroleum, natural gas, or coal are essential in many ways to modern life and its quality.
 The bulk of the world’s hydrocarbons is used for fuels, electrical power generation, and heating.
 The chemical, petrochemical, plastics and rubber industries are also dependent upon hydrocarbons as raw materials for their products.
 Indeed, most industrially significant synthetic chemicals are derived from petroleum sources.
 The overall oil use of the world now exceeds ten million metric tons a day.
 Ever increasing world population (about 6 billion to increase to 10 billion in a few decades) and energy consumption and finite non-renewable fossil fuel resources, which are going to be increasingly depleted, are clearly on a collision course.
 New solutions will be needed for the 21st century if we are to maintain the standard of living the industrialized world has gotten used to and the developing world is striving to achieve.